landaro/dotfiles/README.md

 # My .dotfiles

-***Disclaimer:*** This repo is currently setup up as a backup for a single instance, so there is no use of tagging and/or host specific settings in use.
-We may refine this later.

 ## Deprecation Note

-*I am moving to a chezmoi setup.
-This is preserved to facilitate the migration, and then archived for reference purposes.
-Actual dotfile content found here is therefore going to be stale!*
+*I have fully moved all exisiting rcm tracked configs to a chezmoi setup.
+This branch marks the endpoint of the migration process.
+This README is the last leftover and preserved for posteriority.
+For earlier states, move back along this branch (`main-rcm`), probably up to `last-functional-rcm`*

-## Setup
+## Setup (historic)

 1. Establish PKI git access to github.com (install git, create keypair, etc.)